 Issues with the port scanning

 We attempted to port scan the whole subnet using various NMAP switches.
 But during our testing we witnessed some strange behavior on the ldil.de firewall.
-Next is a brief description of the open ports detected and the aforementioned behavior of interest.
+More detailed information about this behavior is presented in heading seven under “Remotely triggerable filtering of ports by the firewall”.
 Nevertheless, we got some results in overall, after combining the results achieved from the Nessus scan and partial results of NMAP scans.
-Under the topic "Vulnerability findings found from outside the perimeter firewall" we will depict the results achieved from the scanning executed from outside the firewall.

 Workstation network (Internal and branch)